cbarrett3/my-nextjs-portfolio/README.md

 ### deploy app

 vercel is configured to monitor the *main* branch of the *my-nextjs-portfolio* GitHub repository, and the production deployment automatically builds when code is pushed to *main*.

 `https://vercel.com/cbarrett3/my-nextjs-portfolio`

+### good to know

+- vercel cli is installed globablly